AtonceInventions/.github/profile/README.md

 Atonce Invention believes for every innovative Invention has some hidden core values, we call these values “Core of innovation”.

-- The team is happy the client is happy
+- The team is happy = perfection
 - Nothing is im(possible)
 - Curiosity is where Inventions are found
 - An Idea was never a bad idea